 Technology addiction can be a problem for people of all ages.
-But to a child’s developing brain and sense of self-worth, too much screen time and social media can be damaging.
-There are ways to address your child’s technology addiction, and they’re not that overwhelming for you or your child.
+But to a child’s developing brain, vision, and sense of self-worth, too much screen time and social media can be damaging.
+There are ways to address your child’s technology addiction – without overwhelming or punishing them.

 Technology is growing and changing just as quickly as our children.
 With constant exposure to screens, it’s only natural for a parent to be concerned about what all this screen time is doing to our children.

 Research shows that the physical structure of the brain actually changes with repeated experiences.

 But it’s not so much the experiences that are as important as what the child makes of them that creates this blueprint for brain development.

 Each time a child has an experience, nerve impulses are fired in the brain.
 With repeated experiences, these neural pathways are fired over and over again.
 The more frequently neural connections are used (impulses are fired), the stronger they become.